nenna-ai-GmbH/open-webui/PII_MODIFIER_EXTENSION_README.md

 ### Basic Usage

+#### For New Text (Selection-Based)
-1. **Hover Over Text**: Move your mouse over any word (3+ characters) in the editor
+1. **Select Text**: Select any text (2+ characters, up to 100 characters) in the editor
-2. **Select Multiple Words**: Select consecutive words (2+ characters total) to create multi-word entity modifiers
-3. **Wait for Popup**: After 300ms, a modifier popup will appear
+2. **Wait for Popup**: After releasing the mouse, a modifier popup will appear above the selection
+3. **Choose Selection Type**: If the smart tokenizer expands your selection, radio buttons will appear:
+   - **Smart**: Uses word boundary expansion (default) - e.g., "Joh" becomes "John"
+   - **Exact**: Uses your precise selection - keeps exactly what you selected
-4. **Choose Action**:
-   - **For new text**: Enter a custom label in the text field and click "🎭 Mark as PII"
+4. **Choose Action**: Enter a custom label in the text field and click "Mark as PII"
-   - **For already-detected PII**: Click "🚫 Ignore this PII" or enter a new label to override
 5. **Interact with Menu**: The popup stays open for 10 seconds or until you interact with it

+#### For Existing Entities (Hover-Based)
+1. **Hover Over Highlighted Text**: Move your mouse over any PII highlight (yellow/green) or modifier highlight (amber)
+2. **Wait for Popup**: After 300ms, a modifier popup will appear near your cursor
+3. **Choose Action**:
+   - **For detected PII**: Click "🚫 Ignore this PII" or enter a new label to override detection
+   - **For existing modifiers**: Use the "✕" button to remove the modifier, or add a new one
+4. **Easy Management**: Quickly toggle between ignoring/masking existing entities

-### Multi-Word Selection Support
+### Selection Requirements & Tokenization

-The extension now supports selecting multiple consecutive words to create modifiers for compound entities:
+The extension offers flexible selection handling with both smart tokenization and exact user selection:

+#### Smart Tokenization (Default)
+- **Word Boundary Expansion**: Automatically expands partial word selections to complete words
+- **Character Set**: Includes letters, numbers, apostrophes, hyphens, underscores, and German characters (`[\w'-äöüÄÖÜß]`)
+- **International Support**: Properly handles German umlauts (ä, ö, ü) and eszett (ß)
+- **Multi-word Support**: Handles phrases and compound terms seamlessly
+- **Backend Compatibility**: Aligns with Aho-Corasick algorithm used in backend PII detection

+#### Exact Selection (User Choice)
+- **Precise Control**: Uses exactly what the user selected without any expansion
+- **Character Preservation**: Maintains exact character boundaries including partial words
+- **Special Use Cases**: Useful for acronyms, codes, or when specific boundaries are needed
+- **Radio Button Choice**: Appears only when smart tokenization would change the selection

+#### Selection Validation
+The extension enforces the following requirements after tokenization:

+- **Minimum Length**: Tokenized text must be at least 2 characters
+- **Maximum Characters**: Tokenized text cannot exceed 100 characters
+- **Valid Tokens**: Must contain at least one valid word token (2+ characters)
-- **Selection Validation**: Only allows modifiers on selections where no individual word is already covered by existing modifiers or PII detection
+- **Conflict Detection**: Prevents creating overlapping modifiers with existing modifiers or PII detection
-- **Automatic Conflict Detection**: Prevents creating overlapping modifiers
-- **Multi-Word Entities**: Handles phrases like "Dr. John Smith" or "Case Number A18.32" as single entities
-- **Visual Feedback**: Selected text appears in the modifier popup with truncation for long phrases
+- **Automatic Trimming**: Leading and trailing spaces are automatically removed

+#### Selection Examples

+**Smart Tokenization (Default)**:
+- Selecting "Joh" → expands to "John"
+- Selecting "ohn Smi" → expands to "John Smith"
+- Selecting "user@gmai" → expands to "user@gmail.com"
+- Selecting "555-12" → expands to "555-1234"
+- Selecting "Dr. Smi" → expands to "Dr. Smith"
+- Selecting "Mül" → expands to "Müller"
+- Selecting "Straß" → expands to "Straße"
+- Selecting "Björn Köh" → expands to "Björn Köhler"

+**User Selection Choice**:
+When the smart tokenizer would expand your selection, radio buttons appear:
+- **Smart**: "Dr. Smi" → "Dr. Smith" (recommended for names)
+- **Exact**: "Dr. Smi" → "Dr. Smi" (if you need the partial text)

+**When Radio Buttons Don't Appear**:
+- Selection already aligns with word boundaries
+- Smart tokenization doesn't change the selection
+- Only complete words were selected

 ### Programmatic Usage